iankorf/MCB185-2023/Unit1/README.md

 pwd
 ```

 Note that in both cases, the output of `pwd` was a directory path that started
 with the `/` character.
 Any path that begins with the `/` is an **absolute
 path**.
 An absolute path always begins at the filesystem root, which is `/`.
 It's sort of like specifying your address and including your country, state,
 street, and house number.
 In contrast, a relative path assumes some prior
 knowledge.
 For example, within a city, you might want to get to 112 Main Street
 and it would be silly to specify country, and state.
 Any path that does not
 begin with the `/` character is a **relative path**.

 + any path that begins with the filesystem root `/` is an absolute path
 + any other path is a relative path

 In addition to the various named directories on your filesystem, you also have
 `.` and `..`.
 The single dot `.` is a relative path to your current directory.
 The double dot `..` is a relative path to the parent directory.

 + `/bin` absolute path
 + `$HOME/Code` absolute path (the `/` is in the variable)
-+ `~/DATA` absolute path (`~` is an absolute path)
++ `~/DATA` absolute path (`~` is an absolute path to your home directory)
 + `REAMDE.md` relative path to file in current directory
 + `./README.md` also relative path to file in current directory
 + `../README.md` relative path to file in parent directory

 Let's get some practice using absolute and relative paths.
 Inside the Unit1
 directory you will see another directory called `project`.
 This is some
 fictious project that involves some document, image, and source files.
 List
 the contents of the directory using absolute and relative paths.